OBJECTIVES

 • Efficacy studies in C9orf72 mouse models:

-The efficacy of the optimised antigen and the toxicology batch will be confirmed in a poly-GA mouse model and a C9orf72 BAC model.
-The resulting data will be a pivotal basis for a clinical trial application.
+The efficacy of the optimised antigen and the toxicology batch is being validated in a poly-GA mouse model and a C9orf72 BAC transgenic model.
+These critical data will serve as the scientific backbone for a clinical trial application.

 • Application for clinical trial: